shogun70/rsmf-viewer/README.md

 ## Installation

-The RSMF Viewer is a single-page web application (currently supports recent Chrome and Firefox, but not Safari).
+The RSMF Viewer is a single-page web application (currently supports recent Chrome, Firefox, Safari).
 It has no server-side code but it must be delivered from a web-server (presumably on the localhost) since it makes use of features which require [secure web context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).